dividiti/ck-caffe/README.md

 ## Quick installation on Windows

-We converted Caffe builder from https://github.com/willyd/caffe-builder to compile Caffe lib on Windows via CK:
+We added main Caffe dependencies to CK (motivated by Caffe builder from https://github.com/willyd/caffe-builder) and it is now possible to compile and run Caffe on Windows in a unified way via CK:

 ```
 $ ck install package:lib-caffe-bvlc-master-cpu-win